-The BSW Program's Educational Outcomes come from the Council on Social Work Education's (CSWE) competencies.
-These are articulated in the Educational Policy and Accreditation Standards (EPAS) document (CSWE, 2015).
-Field education provides a key opportunity to develop the nine EPAS core competencies of social work practice listed below.
+The BSW Program's Educational Outcomes are guided by the Educational Policy and Accreditation Standards (EPAS) of the Council on Social Work Education (CSWE).
+(CSWE, 2015).
+CSWE describes field education as the "signature pedagogy" in social work education, meaning that field-based learning provides a key opportunity to develop the nine competencies of social work practice listed below.